-- The Longest Day - a creative fundraising event on or around the summer solstice, which is June 21, 2022
+- The Longest Day - a creative fundraising DIY event that can be done ANYTIME and celebrated during a global day of awareness on or around the summer solstice (June 20, 2024).

 - To learn more about joining our volunteer leadership team for The Longest Day, please email Betsy Morgan-Brown at email@example.com.

 - Ride to End ALZ South Carolina - Group Ride - July 12-14, 2024 / Virtual Challenge July 1-31, 2024

 - Save the date for July 12-14, 2024 - Registration coming soon!

 - Learn more about the Ride and submit the volunteer sign-up form from the event site.
 Questions?
 Email Jerry Chapman at firstname.lastname@example.org.

 Ways to get involved with advocacy